nilpunch/massive-ecs/README.md

 var deltaTime = 1f / 60f;

 // Iterate using lightweight queries.
-// ForEach will select only those entities that contain all the necessary components. world.ForEach((Entity entity, ref Position position, ref Velocity velocity) => {
+// ForEach will select only those entities that has all the necessary components. world.ForEach((Entity entity, ref Position position, ref Velocity velocity) => {
 	position.Y += velocity.Magnitude * deltaTime;